 It's no surprise that our favorite celebs love to spill their diet secrets, given that they often work so hard to get those killer bodies!
+Now that the new year is quickly approaching, so you might be looking to stars to figure out how to get the body of your dreams.
 But how safe (or beneficial) are those weight loss remedies that aren't, you know, sweating it out at the gym?

 We talked with Dr. Josh Axe, D.N.M., C.N.S., D.C., founder of DrAxe.com, best-selling author of Eat Dirt, and co-founder of Ancient Nutrition, to get the truth about some of the Internet's most searched diets — and whether you should listen to the hype!
 Scroll down to hear his thoughts on apple cider vinegar, the bone broth detox, and more popular fads.

 (Photo Credit: Getty Images)

 The apple cider vinegar diet is huge right now.
 Does it actually have any health benefits?
 If someone decides to try it, how often should it be consumed?

 Whether you’re dieting or not, regularly having small amounts of apple cider vinegar, or ACV, has numerous health benefits, including: better digestion, reduced acid reflux, enhanced detoxification, and blood sugar regulation.
 ACV contains a powerful substance acetic acid, which is beneficial for gut health and more.
 In terms of it being used as part of a diet to help someone lose weight, this approach might have certain advantages due to how ACV can help reduce cravings and improve nutrient absorption.